PV-314/lfl3-kit/readme.txt

 ============
 (1) have Pari installed
-(2) in the directory where Pari is installed, create a directory called lfl3 (3) put all the files in https://github.com/PV-314/lfl3-kit in the lfl3 directory
+(2) in the directory where Pari is installed, create a directory called lfl3 (3) put all the files in https://github.com/PV-314/lfl3-kit in a directory called lfl3

 CONTENTS
 ========